|Japanese Candlestick Charting Techniques by Steve Nison|

 I will introduce you to some basic candlesticks and combinations of candlesticks.

-A lot of the terminology used to describe the rational behind the patterns comes from warfare.
+A lot of the terminology used to describe the rationale behind the patterns comes from warfare.
 This is of course due to the fact that the techniques were developed when Japan was just transitioning from a period of constant war to a more unified and prosperous period.

 I always ask myself the question: Who is gaining ground?
 The bulls or the bears?
 It helps me to understand the patterns even if they are not perfect textbook examples.
 So I suggest you try and do the same and see if that works for you.